corda/corda/docs/source/design/data-model-upgrades/migrate-to-signature-constraint.md

 This is an impossible transaction.
 Because if you select version1 of the contract you violate the non-downgrade rule.
 If you select version2 , you violate the initial HashConstraint.

+Note:  If we consider this to be a real problem, then we can implement a new NoOp Transaction type similar to the Notary change or the contract upgrade.
+The security implications need to be considered before such work is started.
+Nodes could use this type of transaction to change the constraint of existing states without the need to transact.

 ### Implementation details

 - Create a function to return the hash of a signed jar after it stripped the signatures.